From Abracadabra to Zombies | View All

 Steiner believed the model for the human body should be of a 3-part system: we takes things in, we put things out, and some things we keep constant by rhythm.
 The senses take things in; we excrete things; and we breathe and our blood circulates.
 We have a cooling/hardening system, the senses and nerves, centered in the head and spinal column.
 We have a heating/softening system, a reproductive/metabolic system, centered below the diaphragm.
 And we have a rhythmic system, the heart and lungs, to balance the other two systems.
 Health is when these systems interact harmoniously.
 Illness is disharmony and treatment may include not only medicine but also art therapy (painting, modeling, music, singing and creative speech), eurythmy, and counseling.
 In addition to

-...ordinary pharmaceutical products used in medicine, anthroposophic medicine uses special medicines which are produced according to the anthroposophic understanding of the human being and it’s connection to nature.
+...ordinary pharmaceutical products used in medicine, anthroposophic medicine uses special medicines which are produced according to the anthroposophic understanding of the human being and its connection to nature.
 These medicines may include substances from minerals, plants or animals, prepared in different dilutions and for different routes of application, external, oral or parenteral.
 Some medicines are similar to herbal medicinal products, some are prepared according to the guidelines of homeopathic pharmacopoeias.
 However, a remarkable part of anthroposophic specialities is produced using specific pharmaceutical procedures according to the anthroposophic understanding of the human body.
 Therefore anthroposophic medicines represent a unique entity of medicinal products.
 This has caused difficulties in the application and harmonisation of European law on the registration of these medicines.*

 According to Steiner, a human being is "an eternal individuality."
 Because of the individualized nature of treatment, and for ethical reasons, AM doctors don't do double-blind controlled experiments.* The fact that scientific testing of remedies is not done might explain some of the difficulty AM has in conforming to the law.